Cubulating Surface-by-free Groups: Generalization: separating curves

 \begin{theorem}\cite{kielak} Let $G$ be cubulable.
 Then $G$ virtually algebraically fibers if and only if the first $\ell^2-$betti number $\beta_1^{(2)} (G)$ vanishes. \end{theorem}

 As a consequence we have: \begin{prop} Given $R >0$, there exists $L \geq 3$ such that the following holds.
-Let $G$ be a hyperbolic group admitting an exact sequence where $H=\pi_1(S)$ is the fundamental group of a closed surface and $Q$ acts freely and cocompactly by isometries on an $R-$thick, $L-$tight tree of homologous curves (separating or non-separating).
-Then $G$ virtually algebraically fibers. \end{prop}
+Let $G$ be a hyperbolic group admitting an exact sequence where $H=\pi_1(S)$ is the fundamental group of a closed surface and $Q$ acts freely and cocompactly by isometries on an $R-$thick, $L-$tight tree of non-separating homologous curves.
+Then $G$ virtually algebraically fibers.
+A similar statement holds for separating homologous curves. \end{prop}